Wednesday, April 23, 2008

 It's really pretty simple:

-A tenured law professor having both shown required competence and kissed enough ass to achieve his status may argue that the officers of the court in Nazi Germany were right to do their jobs as they did because they were following existing law.* However, if that law professor is shown to have acted on that argument as an officer of the Nazi court, he may be put on trial or have the case examined by the bar and being found guilty in either case, even if only of ethical violations, he may be fired from his job.
-[Leiter replies to a similar hypothetical here] It's a bit formalistic but formalism is important: people in Cloudkookooland can say what they want, but if they come to earth and act on their beliefs they can be judged here, and then not be allowed back in.
+A law professor both having shown required competence and politicked enough to achieve his title, may argue that officers of the court in Nazi Germany were simply doing their jobs and following existing law.* However, if that professor is shown to have himself been an officer of the Nazi court, he may be put on trial or have the case examined by the bar, and being found guilty in either case, even if only of ethical violations, he may then be fired from his job.
+[Brian Leiter replies to a similar hypothetical here.
+One of my comments reproduced here] It's a bit formalistic but formalism is important: people in Cloudkookooland can say what they want, but if they come to earth and act on their beliefs they can be judged here, and then not be allowed back in.

 "Academic freedom predates freedom of speech"

 That's a good description but a lousy defense.
-The fact that that was not obvious to the author, Eric Rauchway, is a problem and a big one.
+The fact that that it wasn't obvious to Eric Rauchway is a problem.

 I’ve suggested that academic freedom is a good thing on pragmatic grounds, but also made clear that it fundamentally depends on public willingness to delegate some degree of self-governance to the academy.
 If the public decides that academic freedom isn’t working out in terms of the goods it provides, then too bad for academic freedom.